nirs/check/README.md

 ## Events

+- started PATH - path checker for path has started.
+Sent before the first check was completed.
+If path is accessible, will be followed soon by "completed" event.

-- check PATH DELAY - check PATH completed in DELAY seconds
+- completed PATH DELAY ERROR - checking PATH completed in DELAY seconds with error ERRNO.
+Non-zero ERRNO means path is not accessible.

+- stopped PATH - path checker for path has stopped.
+No more events will be generated for PATH.

-- error PATH TIME CODE - checking patch starting at TIME failed with error code
+- error PATH ERRNO - "start" or "stop" failed with error ERRNO

 ## Logging